-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE OF THE GOVERNMENTAL FUND TO THE STATEMENT OF ACTIVITIES Year Ended December 31, 2021
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE OF THE GOVERNMENTAL FUND TO THE STATEMENT OF ACTIVITIES Year Ended December 31, 2022

+Mat abanca in found balance - governmental f inel change in iuna naiance - governmeniai Tunci

-Net change in fund balance - governmental fund \$ 1,212,200 The change in net position reported for governmental activities in the statement of activities is different because: The governmental fund reports capital outlays as expenditures; however, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense in the statement of activities.
-Depreciation expense (695,651) Capital outlays 778,035 Taxes and state revenue sharing revenues recognized in the fund financial statements in the current year are recognized as revenue in the prior year statement of activities.
-(33,382) Some expenses reported in the statement of activities do not require the use of current financial resources and therefore, they are not reported as expenditures in the governmental fund.
-The adjustment relates to the adjustment for accrued compensated absences in the current period.
-7,465 The effect of net pension liability, deferred outflow of resources and deferred inflows of resources related to the changes in the net pension obligation: Employer contributions made after the measurement date of the net pension liability 90,799 Costs of benefits earned net of required contributions (14,451) Net other postemployment obligations reported in the statement of activities do not require the use of current financial resources and therefore, are not reported as expenditures in governmental funds.
-(109,266) Change in net position of governmental activities \$ 1,235,749
+The change in net position reported for governmental activities in the statement of activities is different because:

+The governmental fund reports capital outlays as expenditures; however, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense in the statement of activities.

+Depreciation and amortization expense Capital outlays

+Taxes and state revenue sharing revenues recognized in the fund financial statements in the current year are recognized as revenue in the prior year statement of activities.

+Some expenses reported in the statement of activities do not require the use of current financial resources and therefore, they are not reported as expenditures in the governmental fund.
+The adjustment relates to the adjustment for accrued compensated absences in the current period wide financial statements

-NOTES TO FINANCIAL STATEMENTS
+Debt services principal payments are reported as an expenditure in fund financial statements, however they are reflected as a reduction of the related lease liability within the government wide financial statements.

+Other financing sources (leases) are considered revenue within the fund however, they are reported as a liability within the government

+The effect of net pension liability, deferred outflow of resources and deferred inflows of resources related to the changes in the net pension obligation:

+Employer contributions made after the measurement date of the net pension liability

+Costs of benefits earned net of required contributions

+Net other postemployment obligations reported in the statement of activities do not require the use of current financial resources and therefore, are not reported as expenditures in governmental funds.

+Change in net position of governmental activities